-- 20. At one point during their thesis presentation, Monsees states, "The cigarette is actually a carefully engineered product for nicotine delivery and addiction."
-This description applies just as well to the product he and Bowen would launch a decade later-JUUL. - 21.
-The outcome of Monsees and Bowen's thesis project was a "heat-not-burn" e-cigarette, which uses loose-leaf tobacco.
+- 21. The outcome of Monsees and Bowen's thesis project was a "heat-not-burn" e-cigarette, which uses loose-leaf tobacco.
 The device heated tobacco contained in pods to a constant temperature, vaporizing nicotine and flavor without burning the materials or producing smoke. - 22.
 After graduation, Bowen and Monsees worked on bringing their thesis project to the market, incorporating under the name Ploom in 2007.
 In those early years, they spent a lot of time talking about what Bowen called "the kind of typical thoughts of evil Big Tobacco companies like coming down and squashing you."
 But ultimately, that "was not really an issue."
 In fact, not only did Big Tobacco not squash them, but the opposite.
 Although Bowen and Monsees characterized their products as aimed toward consumers not aligned with traditional tobacco products, they themselves have aligned with Big Tobacco on at least two occasions: first, with Japan Tobacco and then with JUUL. - 23.
 In 2010, Ploom launched its e-cigarette as the ModelOne, using pods of loose-leaf tobacco heated by butane.
 It did not catch on.
 Ploom only sold a few thousand units.
-By then a company with a dozen employees, Ploom was faltering, in need of money, technological expertise, and marketing savvy.30 - 24.
+By then a company with a dozen employees, Ploom was faltering, in need of money, technological expertise, and marketing savvy. - 24.
 Help came from Japan Tobacco International ("JTI"), a division of Japan Tobacco Inc., the fourth-largest tobacco company in the world.
 In December 2011, JTI and Ploom entered into a strategic agreement, which gave JTI a minority stake in Ploom and made it a strategic partner.
-In a statement regarding the agreement, Monsees said, "We are very pleased to partner with JTI as their deep expertise, global distribution networks and capital resources will enable us to enter our next phase of
+In a statement regarding the agreement, Monsees said, "We are very pleased to partner with JTI as their deep expertise, global distribution networks and capital resources will enable us to enter our next phase of growth and capitalize on global expansion opportunities."
+As Bowen explained in an interview, "We were still doing a lot of our own internal product development, but now we had access to floors of scientists at JTI."

-27 See supra note 2028 Keeley, supra note 18.
+&lt;sup>27 Keeley, supra note 18.